 Here is a sample letter you can use to send to each member of the Board of Supervisors.

 2. Tell the SLO County Planning Commission.
 The planning commissioners are very powerful and they need to know they cannot and will not get away with promoting cannabis production and locating its many risks into our neighborhoods.
 Here's their link.

 3. Get involved in your county advisory group and make it abundantly clear that marijuana has no place in SLO county or in your neighborhood.
 Here are the advisory groups and their links:

 These groups solicit the community's perspective on new cannabis applications.
 Write letters to them and show up at their meetings.

 4. Write letters to the editor of all of the local newspapers.
 Be concise, respectful and clear why you want to see cannabis removed from SLO county neighborhoods.
 Here are some 'Writing Effective Letters to the Editor" tips.

 5. Get a map and listing from the SLO county planning and building department on all cannabis applications in your area, or those of your friends.
 Be informed about the decisions someone else - whether marijuana grower or county official - is making for you and your neighborhood.

 6. Show up to planning commission hearings when the county is considering an applications that impact you, ones you love or the larger community.
 They take public comments at these hearings.
 Click here for information.

-7. If the planning commission forces a neighborhood to accept marijuana businesses around it, this decision can be appealed.
+7. If the planning department or planning commission force a neighborhood to accept marijuana businesses around it, this decision can be appealed.
 Appeals go before the county board of supervisors, so you can write to them and show up at the appeal hearings, too!